Michela Maggioni: Career

 After the show Michela signed with d'Management Group and became the face for the 2009 Max Factor Italian Campaign.She is also known as Michela Legrand.
 In January 2009 she walked for Etro F/W 2009/2010 and appeared on Italian Glamour magazine and one in Italian Marie Claire Bis.
 Michela was featured as the face of the S/S 2009 collection of Italian clothing brand Northland. and appeared in a spread on Italian weekly magazine A.

 Michela has modeled in the Vivocity Fashion Week in Singapore where she also walked for Soo Kee jewellery.
 In Singapore she modeled for iLoveHansel clothing line.
 There Maggioni also became the face for the print campaign of the F/W 2009 collection of Reckless Ericka and walked in Singapore Fashion Festival for Alldressedup in a runway show featured on Cycle 4 of Germany's Next Topmodel where she also appeared to give advice to the three finalists.
 She was featured in an editorial spread on Harper's Bazaar Singapore and two spreads for luxury lifestyle magazine Icon Singapore.
 Maggioni became the face for the F/W 2009/2010 collection of Charles and Keith.
 She was featured in an editorial spread on Italian Amica magazine and walked for John Richmond at Milan Fashion Week and for Maison Martin Margiela at Paris Fashion Week.
 Michela has appeared in an editorial spread on Italian Glamour and on the S/S 2010 lookbook of ToyG.
-She modeled for Bergdorf Goodman and Nieman Marcus sale collections and for Jonathan Simkhai F/W 2010/2011 collection at New York Fashion Week.
+She modeled for Bergdorf Goodman and Neiman Marcus sale collections and for Jonathan Simkhai F/W 2010/2011 collection at New York Fashion Week.
 Michela Maggioni also modeled for Uniqlo and appeared on the July 2010 issue of Ginza Magazine.